What do companies owe rejected early career candidates?

 In many graduate and apprenticeship programmes, only around 1% of applicants actually get hired.

-That figure isn’t often published, but it’s a fair calculation when you compare the sheer number of applicants to the limited number of offers.
-Even the biggest graduate employers, who hire at scale, see very low overall success rates.
+That figure isn’t often published, but it’s a fair calculation when you compare the rising number of applicants to the number of offers.
+Even the biggest graduate employers, who hire at scale, see very low hire ratios against the volume that apply.

 That means thousands of young people are receiving rejection messages.
 And in today’s tough job market, many are facing not one, but dozens (even hundreds) of rejections.